p2panda/handbook/website/docs/faq.md

 ## Does p2panda encrypt data?

-By default all published data is not encrypted. p2panda offers [Secret Group](/specification/encryption) to allow group encryption between multiple peers.
-For this p2panda uses [Messaging Layer Security](https://messaginglayersecurity.rocks/) (MLS) under the hood.
-While technically it is already possible to write encrypted applications (we will provide an example soon), for the upcoming funding period we are working on a high-level API which will make using encryption more seamless for developers.
+By default all published data is not encrypted. p2panda plans a decentralised variant of [Messaging Layer Security](https://messaginglayersecurity.rocks/) (MLS) under the hood for strong encryption.
+For the upcoming funding period we are working on a dMLS client API which will make using encryption seamless for developers.

 ## Does p2panda run on smartphones?